milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Akira: "Just take it as a regular occurrence.
 You'll get used to it eventually."

 *I nod, taking in his words.
-Despite the unexpected turn of events, the dinner table is filled with a homey, lively atmosphere.
+Despite the unexpected turn of events, the dinner table is filled with a homey atmosphere.
 With a contented sigh, I savour the rest of the dinner as the evening wears on.*